 no game scheduled

 Wisconsin Badgers 4-1 (2-0)

 Led by running back Jonathan Taylor’s 224 yards and three touchdown performance, the Badgers easily defeated the Nebraska Cornhuskers 41-24.
 The run game is the strength of this Badgers team, and head coach Paul Chryst is smart enough to stick to what’s working.
 What has to be concerning is the fact that the defense allowed over 407 yards passing on the afternoon.
 Linebacker TJ Edwards did have two sacks, but it will take a better collective effort from that side of the ball against better teams

 Sports Q&A Big 10 Player of the week:

 Shea Patterson QB – Michigan

 Patterson came into the season with the expectation of being Michigan’s savior at quarterback.
 Unfortunately, it didn’t start that way as he struggled against Notre Dame and has found footing difficult in other games.
 But against Maryland, he showed why he was a top recruit out of high school and how he could be the reason why the Wolverines find success against good teams.

 Game of the Week

 Wisconsin vs. Michigan

 The second big test for the Wolverines brings the tough-minded Badgers to the Big House in a primetime match-up.
 The key to the game is whoever can execute its offense while limiting turnovers.
-The Badgers could find success running the ball but I’m not so sure that they won’t turn the ball over multiple times.
-Michigan has to show it won’t crumble against comparable competition and it won’t this week as the defense makes its share of big stops and Karan Higdon lets people know there is another talented running back in this game.
+The Badgers could find success running the ball, but I’m not so sure that they won’t turn the ball over multiple times.
+Michigan has to show it won’t crumble against comparable competition and it won’t be this week as the defense makes its share of big stops and Karan Higdon lets people know there is another talented running back in this game.